vkhande1/Boolean-Search-Engine/README.md

 character of an abbreviation, or be deleted since it indicates the end of a sentence.
 Stored words in lower case and sorted order.
 Tokens with Special character are on the Top of the list.

-I have attached sample HTML Files and output files for reference.
+Sample HTML Files and output files are attached for reference.

 ########################## Indexing, Dictionary, Posting List ##############################